Disposal of pregnancy remains

 The guidance applies in England, Wales and Northern Ireland to pregnancy loss or terminations of pregnancy that have not exceeded the 24th week of pregnancy, irrespective of cause or origin, where no signs of life have been detected following the loss, and whether or not fetal tissue can be identified.

-- The guidance is complementary to, and should be read alongside the HTA’s code of practice on disposal and guidance on the sensitive disposal of fetal remains published by the Royal College of Nursing (PDF).
+- The guidance is complementary to, and should be read alongside the HTA’s Code B: Post mortem examination and guidance on the sensitive disposal of fetal remains published by the Royal College of Nursing (PDF).

 - Guidance is also available from the Stillbirth and Neonatal Death Charity, Sands.